UCL/rsd-cppcourse/session1/01scaffold.md

 }
 ```

+If you are of a computer-science type mindset, you might now be wanting to see the above syntax rule written
+in a more formal way.
+Unfortunately for you, this is not that kind of course.

 The arguments to the main function are special: they are how the command line arguments get into the program.

 ###There are **types** everywhere